kliment-olechnovic/voronikon-app/README.md

 # About VoroNikon

-VoroNikon is method to calculate area statistical pseudo-energy of interfaces for protein complexes with peptides that can contain non-canonical amino acid residues.
+VoroNikon is a method to calculate area statistical pseudo-energy of interfaces for protein complexes with peptides that can contain non-canonical amino acid residues.
 VoroNikon uses a knowledge-based statistical potential defined for Voronoi tessellation-based contact areas of protein-protein interfaces.
 There are two scoring modes - default one is based on the VoroChipmunk scoring method, another mode is based on the VoroMQA method.